oracle/tribuo/README.md

 ## Release Notes:

+- v4.0.1 - Bugfix for CSVReader to cope with blank lines, added IDXDataSource to allow loading of native MNIST format data.
 - v4.0.0 - Initial public release.
 - v3 - Added provenance system, the external model support and onnx integrations.
 - v2 - Expanded beyond a classification system, to support regression, clustering and multi-label classification.